Mpemba effect

-The Mpemba effect is the observation that hot liquids or colloids (such as ice cream) can freeze more quickly than colder ones, for similar volumes and surrounding conditions.
-Physicists remain divided on the effect's reproducibility, precise definition, and underlying mechanisms.
-It is named after Erasto Mpemba, a Tanzanian teenager who studied it scientifically in the 1960s for the first time, along with Denis Osborne.
+The Mpemba effect is the observation that very hot liquids or colloids (such as ice cream) can freeze more quickly than colder ones, for similar volumes and surrounding conditions.
+The effect is named after Erasto Mpemba, a Tanzanian teenager who studied it scientifically in the 1960s for the first time, along with Denis Osborne.

-The Mpemba effect was initially observed in ice cream and water, and later in other colloids.
-It has been studied extensively in water, with mixed results, and some experiments finding no reproducible effect.
+The Mpemba effect was initially observed in only ice cream and water, and later in other colloids.
 It has also been studied in magnetic alloys, nanomechanical systems, and quantum systems.
+In some colloids, a "strong" Mpemba effect is observed, where starting in certain hot temperature ranges leads to freezing much faster than starting in a cooler range.

+The effect is not observed in all environments or experimental setups.
+Studies of the effect in water have mixed results, with some experiments finding no reproducible effect.
+Physicists remain divided on the effect's precise definition and underlying mechanisms.

 Definition

 The definition of the Mpemba effect used in theoretical studies varies, making it difficult to compare experiments.
 Monwhea Jeng proposed this definition for the effect in water: "There exists a set of initial parameters, and a pair of temperatures, such that given two bodies of water identical in these parameters, and differing only in initial uniform temperatures, the hot one will freeze sooner."
 Even this definition does not specify whether "freezing" refers to the point at which a visible surface layer of ice has formed, or the point at which the liquid is completely frozen.

-A generalized definition is "When a hotter system equilibrates faster than a colder one when both are quenched to the same low temperature."
+A generalized definition is "A hotter system equilibrates faster than a colder one, when both are quenched to the same low temperature."
 In water, this would be when the liquid has completely frozen.